9 Daily Mistakes That Age Your Skin Faster

 Don’t you sometimes wish that those extra candles on your birthday cake didn’t add up to lines and wrinkles on your face?
 Your skin is the largest organ in your body and it showcases the most visible signs of growing older.
 But everyday things that you do could actually be accelerating this process.
 Spot the unhealthy habits that age you and get a handle on this problem before it’s too late.

-What Happens To Skin As You Age?
+What Happens To Your Skin As You Age?

 As you age, the outer layer of skin becomes thinner and connective tissue loses elasticity and strength, leading to saggy, wrinkled skin.
 The oil glands in your skin also start producing less oil.
 This reduces the protective coating of oil which covers your skin and leaves it dry and itchy.

-The changes in your skin are influenced by your genetic makeup, but there’s a lot that you do which can either accelerate or slow down aging.1 Here are some everyday habits that can contribute to aging your skin.
+The changes in your skin are influenced by your genetic makeup, but there’s a lot that you do which can either accelerate or slow down aging.1 Here are 9 everyday habits that can contribute to aging your skin.

 1. Skimping On Sunscreen